 Minimizes Urinary Tract Infections

-This is the percent of residents that have had a urinary tract infection.
-Urinary tract infections are considered to be a measure of nursing care at a nursing home.
-UTI's are routinely associated with lower quality nursing care.
-Nevertheless, this metric can also be skewed for some facilities due to varying reporting standards for infections.
+This is the percentage of patients that have had a urinary tract infection.
+Urinary tract infections are considered to be a barometer of the quality of nursing care at a nursing home.
+UTI's are often the result of lower quality nursing care.
+However, this metric can be skewed for certain facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication